 From 2008 until 2017, I worked as a psychotherapist at the Phillips Medical-Psychological Health Center in Plaza de Armas, Santiago de Chile.
 From 2013 to 2017, I worked as Academic Coordinator at the Center for Studies on Phenomenology and Psychiatry from the Medical Faculty of Diego Portales University, Santiago de Chile.

-I am currently a post doctoral researcher (CONICYT- PFCHA / Becas CHILE postdoctorado en el extranjero/2017 – FOLIO 74180011) at the section Phenomenological Psychopathology and Psychotherapy, Department of General Psychiatry, Heidelberg University Hospital, Germany.
+Since 2018 to present, I work as a postdoctoral researcher (CONICYT- PFCHA / Becas CHILE postdoctorado en el extranjero/2017 – FOLIO 74180011) at the section Phenomenological Psychopathology and Psychotherapy, Department of General Psychiatry, Heidelberg University Hospital, Germany.
 I develop my research project in collaboration with Prof. Dr. Dr. Thomas Fuchs.
 My postdoctoral research is focused on human vulnerability and its relation with ethical aspects of human co-existence (recognition, values, and empathy), in particular in the context of mental health.
 My current research project aims to make a contribution to psychotherapy for persons with severe mental illness.